ellaksay/cse185-finalproject/README.md

 **Single-end**
 Input a single-end file (fastq, Sanger, Illumina, Solexa) and output a single-end output file of reads that passed the filter.

-**Paired-End**
-Input either:
-- One interleaved paired-end file OR
-- Two seperate input files, foward and reverse and output either:
-- one interleaved paired-end file with reads that passed the filter OR
-- two output files, foward and reverse, with corresponding reads that passed the filter

 **Quality threshold**
 User set quality threshold for filters.
 On a phred-scale from 0-41 for FastQ input data